 Organisations looking to accelerate the transition to a circular economy now have access to a comprehensive 'edie explains' guide which breaks down everything there is to know about achieving a zero-waste world.

-The 12-page business guide, produced in association with sustainability specialist Cloud Sustainability, provides an in-depth summary of circular economy systems, along with a range of real-life case studies and deeper dives into what the circular economy means for Britain's core industries.
+The 11-page business guide, produced in association with waste management specialist Helistrat, provides an in-depth summary of circular economy systems, along with a range of real-life case studies and deeper dives into what the circular economy means for Britain’s core industries.

-The guide's release comes at a critical time for the circular economy, with key resource efficiency challenges such as plastic packaging, fast-fashion and food waste all becoming mainstream global issues.
+The guide’s release comes at a critical time for the circular economy, with key resource efficiency challenges such as plastic packaging, fast-fashion and food waste all rapidly rising up the corporate agenda.

 A circular economy seeks to optimise the resources we use and keep them in productive loops for as long as possible.
-In practice, a circular economy seeks to replace traditional linear ‘take, make, dispose’ models of production and consumption.
+In practice, a circular economy replaces traditional linear ‘take, make, dispose’ models of production and consumption.
 To meet society’s future consumption needs, businesses will need to engage in greater resource productivity, and a circular economy offers a practical way to achieve this.

-The guide also incorporates a number of 'top tips' on achieving a circular economy, and concludes with an industry viewpoint and two case studies provided by Cloud Sustainability.
+The guide also incorporates a number of ‘top tips’ on achieving a circular economy, and concludes with an industry viewpoint and two case studies provided by Helistrat.